Georgefwm/watch_notifier/README.txt

 datejust;
 accutron;

-3. leave running and swipe up the good dealz
+3. leave running and wait for deals